tomer-erez/install-linux-os-banana-pi-m4/README.md

-equipment: 2 sd cards, each one should be at least 8GB, but ideally one of those would be 64+ GB.

-sd card to usb adaptor.
+equipment: 2 sd cards, each one should be at least 8GB, but ideally one of those would be 64+ GB, sd card to usb adaptor.

 softwares to download: